-Organisations across the public, private and third sectors have to do more with less.
 When value for money is paramount, society should have an understanding of value for money that includes social and environmental outcomes alongside economic costs and benefits.
-More and more organisations are therefore adopting SROI (Social Return on Investment) to demonstrate their impact.

-The New Economics Foundation and NEF Consulting were integral to the development of the SROI methodology.
-They have conducted more analyses than any other organisation, using the most sophisticated economic modelling techniques.
-We help organisations understand and articulate the value of what they do.
-We help them to use this information to make better decisions and produce better outcomes for their customers, clients and communities.
+The New Economics Foundation was integral to the development of the SROI methodology.
+We have conducted more analyses than any other organisation, using the most sophisticated economic modelling techniques.

 Valuing what matters